 Cloud Environment: AWS

-Cloud Storage: For this, cloud storage server like Google Cloud Storage, Azure & Amazon S3 can be used.
+Cloud Storage: For this, cloud storage services like Google Cloud Storage, Azure & Amazon S3 can be used.

 Real-time Analytics: Apache Flink, Spark Streaming, Azure Stream Analytics